 PR and marketing for beginners

-I wrote a series of articles in BACP’s international journals to accompany the workshops.
-In them, I offered advice to counsellors on promoting their work, attracting new clients and working with the media.
-The content of the articles is an accurate reflection of the wider training scheme – you can read three of them below.
+A series of articles in BACP’s international journals accompanied the workshops.
+In them, I offer advice to counsellors on promoting their work, attracting new clients and working with the media.
+You can read three of these articles below.

 Want to make senior staff aware of the value you add to their business?
 Looking to promote your services to new customers?
 You’ll need skills in promotion and marketing.
 Get the inside track on how best to raise your profile and attract new clients.